Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Top specialties: Stress management, ADHD, Post-COVID rehab, hot flashes, memory decline, and more

-Founder and CEO of XRHealth Eran Orr cited his former severe condition due to frequent high G-force flights requiring physical therapy.
+Founder and CEO of XRHealth, Eran Orr, cited his former severe condition due to frequent high G-force flights requiring physical therapy.
 The physical therapy presented some massive flaws, and surgery with a relatively high risk of paralysis came up as an alternative.

 That’s when it struck Orr that the process needed a change.
 He turned to VR for an ideal recovery space.
 Together with his team, they have been developing innovative treatments for a variety of different conditions.

-A recent great example is an at-home treatment to ease the after-effects of the coronavirus.
+A recent example is an at-home treatment to ease the after-effects of the coronavirus.
 XRHealth’s post-COVID-19 rehab helps patients with their rehab exercises that aid in their quick recovery.

 4. SyncThink